 • Existing Conditions: The existing Site is comprised of one drainage area, A1-EX, and the stormwater runoff was evaluated for one design point, the existing municipal drainage system in Adams Circle, DP-A. Subcatchment A1-EX contains existing wooded and grassed area that drains overland to the existing municipal drainage system in Adams Circle (DP-A).
+No existing impervious area is modeled in the existing condition, consistent with the required "green field" requirements.
 Refer to Figure HYD-PRE for the existing conditions drainage areas.
 A summary of existing conditions drainage areas is listed below:

 TABLE 3.1 EXISTING CONDITIONS

-Drainage Area Design Point Area (ac.)
+Drainage Area ea Design Point Area (ac.)
 Curve Number Time of Concentration (minutes)

 A1-EX DP-A 6.229 49 24.3

-- Proposed Conditions: The proposed Site is divided into three (3) proposed drainage areas and stormwater runoff will flow to one design point, the existing municipal drainage system in Adams Circle, DP-A. See below for descriptions of each proposed drainage area: - o A1-PR: Predominantly grassed and landscaped area with some impervious access paths that drain overland to DP-A. - A2-PR: Comprised of roof area, grassed area, and impervious driveway area tributary to the porous pavement modeled as P1, and is ultimately tributary to DP-A. - o A3-PR: Comprised of roof area, wooded area, and grassed area the drains overland or is piped to the proposed rain garden, P2, and is ultimately tributary to DP-A. - o Refer to Figure HYD-POST for the proposed conditions drainage areas.
+- Proposed Conditions: The proposed Site is divided into three (3) proposed drainage areas and stormwater runoff will flow to one design point, the existing municipal drainage system in Adams Circle, DP-A. See below for descriptions of each proposed drainage area: - o A1-PR: Predominantly grassed and landscaped area with some impervious access paths that drain overland to DP-A. - A2-PR: Comprised of roof area, grassed area, and impervious driveway area tributary to the porous pavement modeled as P1, and is ultimately tributary to DP-A. - o A3-PR: Comprised of roof area, wooded area, and grassed area the drains overland to the proposed bioswale, P2, and is ultimately tributary to DP-A. - o Refer to Figure HYD-POST for the proposed conditions drainage areas.